VB3iSL-RTK is compatible with Vehico robot systems, allowing the user to complete high accuracy ADAS tests.

 Disabling Vehico Mode

-Please note that the VBOX will continue to operate in ‘Vehico mode’ until either a different Robot mode is selected (DSD, ABD) or ‘NONE’ is selected from within the file manager.
+Please note that the VBOX will continue to operate in ‘Vehico mode’ until either a different Robot mode is selected (DSD, ABD) or ‘Off’ is selected from within VBOX Manager.